eendebakpt/oapackage/docs/data.rst

 ------------

 The Orthogonal Array package stores arrays in a custom file format.
-There is a text format with is easily readable by humans and a binary format with is faster to process and memory efficient.
+There is a text format which is easily readable by humans and a binary format which is faster to process and memory efficient.

 Plain text array files
 ~~~~~~~~~~~~~~~~~~~~~~

 Arrays are stored in plain text files with extension ``.oa``.
 The first line
 contains the number of columns, the number of rows and the number of
 arrays (or -1 if the number of arrays is not specified).
-Then for each
+Then, for each
-array a single line with the index of the array, followed by N lines
+array, a single line with the index of the array, followed by N lines
 containing the array.

-A typical example of a text file would be:
+A typical example of a text file is the following:

 .. code-block:: c